Every question, in plain English.

 You join a template, not a specific room.
 Each template runs on its cadence (e.g. Open Daily fires once every 24 hours).
 When you click Join we put you in the soonest room with a seat free.

-If the room fills before the match starts, the system transparently opens a parallel room at the same start time.
-From your perspective it's just "the next Open Daily" — you never have to pick a room number, and you never see traders from other rooms in your leaderboard.
+If the room fills before the competition starts, the system transparently opens a parallel room at the same start time.
+From your perspective it's just "the next Open Daily".
+You never have to pick a room number, and you never see traders from other rooms in your leaderboard.

 How is the prize pool calculated?